Can you talk to us more about your latest single “Today”?

 What else is happening next in Troi Irons’ world?

 Probably lots of shows, meeting new people, exhaustion, self-doubt, transformation, more art, typical new artist stuff.

 Hi guys, welcome to VENTS!
 How have you been?
-(Band): Thanks a lot, it’s great …
+Sam – Thanks for having us. …